8,667 total views, 10 views today

-Being a SharePoint developer, administrator and architect, we quite often discuss about SharePoint list items loading issue and when it comes to list items loading performance issue, we straight away go for indexing the columns to speed up the performance.
-So in this article I will focus on what exactly happens in the SQL database when we index a column.
+Being a SharePoint developer, administrator, and architect, we quite often discuss the SharePoint list items loading issue and when it comes to SharePoint “list” items loading performance issue, we straight away go for indexing the columns to speed up the performance.
+So in this article, I will focus on what exactly happens in the SQL database when we index a column.

 How does the SharePoint store the list items?

 Before we head on to indexing, we must know the SharePoint list item data structure.
-This will help to SharePoint architect while designing the application.
-The SharePoint database is a heavily database by the designed by Microsoft, it has a complex data structure in the back end.
+This will help the SharePoint architect while designing the application.
+The SharePoint database is a heavy database designed by Microsoft, it has a complex data structure in the back end.
 So being a developer or administrator we should never directly talk to the SharePoint database in fact not recommended by Microsoft, for any changes we must go with the SharePoint UI or PowerShell or by any other coding.

-There is a single table, i.e. “AllUserData” in all content database which stores all SharePoint list items I mean this is a common table for all the lists in the site collection.
-There are lots of internal columns in the table than what the number columns we create in SharePoint list – so what we see in the list it just a few columns.
-For example: 64 nvarchar, 16 units, 12 floats and so on.
+There is a single table, i.e. “AllUserData” in all content databases which stores all SharePoint list items I mean this is a common table for all the lists in the site collection.
+There are lots of internal columns in the table than what the number columns we create in the SharePoint list – so what we see in the list it just a few columns.
+For example 64 nvarchar, 16 units, 12 floats, and so on.

 If we look at the Microsoft documentation on the “AllUserData” table structure, we will be surprised to see how complex it is.
 Please click here to know more about “AllUserData” table structure.

-As per me this is one of the major reasons of being slowness.
+As per me, this is one of the major reasons for being slow.
 Had Microsoft been designed this way like – for each list/library there should be a dedicated table, then the speed might have been better.
 Anyway, we need to move on to whatever we have.

-A database index is a data structure that improves the speed of data retrieval operations from a database table and it works based on key value pair technique – the core binary search and linear search algorithms are built on the indexing technique.
-In other words, we can say – an index is a copy of selected columns of data from an original table that can be searched very efficiently, which establish a direct link to the complete row of data from where it was copied from.
-Again, there are various types of indexing in database like cluster and non cluster, etc. I have not been going into that since the purpose of this article is different.
-In a short note – indexing is a technique using which we can get the fastest query result from database table.
+A database index is a data structure that improves the speed of data retrieval operations from a database table and it works based on key-value pair technique – the core binary search and linear search algorithms are built on the indexing technique.
+In other words, we can say – an index is a copy of selected columns of data from an original table that can be searched very efficiently, which establishes a direct link to the complete row of data from where it was copied from.
+Again, there are various types of indexing in the database like cluster and non-cluster, etc. I have not been going into that since the purpose of this article is different.
+In a short note – indexing is a technique using which we can get the fastest query result from the database table.
 Indexing costs us additional writes and storage space in the file system.

-To make it more realistic, we can give the example of the indexing in the Book.
-Here, the main content inside the book is the main data table and indexed pages which we generally see in the beginning of the each book where it mentions which content or chapter of the book is located in which page, this is just equivalent to hash table in the database.
+To make it more realistic, we can give an example of the indexing in the Book.
+Here, the main content inside the book is the main data table and indexed pages which we generally see at the beginning of each book where it mentions which content or chapter of the book is located on which page, this is just equivalent to hash table in the database.
 Using the indexed page number – we can very quickly navigate to a specific chapter or page.
-Exactly indexing in database table also works in a similar way.
+Exactly indexing in the database table also works in a similar way.

 Usually without indexing how does the data get fetched from a SQL table?